EmixamPP/synology-drive/README.md

 As mentioned this is an unofficial build, therefore this RPM package is not verified by, affiliated with, or supported by Synology Inc.

 I solemnly declare that no action has been performed on the source code of the software.
-Therefore, all its licenses are retained.
+Therefore, all its licences are retained.

 Synology Drive Client is registered under the Copyright Synology Inc. <https://www.synology.com/en-global/company/legal/terms_EULA>.